SMU Mustangs

-The football team has participated in various Bowl Games, from the Dixie Classic in 1924 to the Hawaii Bowl in 2012.
+The football team has participated in various bowl games, from the Dixie Classic in 1924 to the Fenway Bowl in 2023.
 Football alumni include Heisman winner Doak Walker, All-American Eric Dickerson, and two-time Super Bowl winner Forrest Gregg.

-American Athletic Conference
+Conference affiliations

+Timeline history

-The Mustangs participate in the NCAA Division I (FBS for football) as a member of the American Athletic Conference.
-SMU was the only private school in the conference when it began operation as The American in 2013, but it was joined by Tulane and Tulsa a year later.
+The Mustangs currently participate in the NCAA Division I (FBS for football) as a member of the ACC.
 From 1918 to 1996, the Mustangs were a member of the Southwest Conference, until it formally disbanded.
 The Mustangs subsequently joined the Western Athletic Conference and in 2005, SMU accepted an invitation to the Western Division of Conference USA.
 They accepted an invitation to join the Big East Conference, which split along football lines in 2013, with SMU and the other FBS schools reorganizing as the American Athletic Conference.
+SMU was the only private school in the conference when it began operation as The American in 2013, but it was joined by Tulane and Tulsa a year later.
+The Mustangs left the conference on June 30, 2024 to join the Atlantic Coast Conference.